sobabear/CoreEngine/README.md

 [![License](https://img.shields.io/cocoapods/l/CoreEngine.svg?style=flat)](https://cocoapods.org/pods/CoreEngine)
 [![Platform](https://img.shields.io/cocoapods/p/CoreEngine.svg?style=flat)](https://cocoapods.org/pods/CoreEngine)

+### Simple and light
-  Core is a framework for making more reactive applications inspired by [ReactorKit](https://github.com/ReactorKit/ReactorKit), [Redux](http://redux.js.org/docs/basics/index.html) with Combine.
+ Core is a framework for making more reactive applications inspired by [ReactorKit](https://github.com/ReactorKit/ReactorKit), [Redux](http://redux.js.org/docs/basics/index.html).
+### Scalability
+ Core is  Reactive independent Framework which means you can expand whatever you want to import such as [Combine](https://developer.apple.com/documentation/combine), [RxSwift](https://github.com/ReactiveX/RxSwift).

 It's a very light weigthed and simple architecture, so you can either use CocoaPods or SPM to stay up to date, or just drag and drop into your project and go.
 Or you can look through it and roll your own.

 ## Installation
 CoreEngine is available through [CocoaPods](https://cocoapods.org).
 To install